niharhEAVR/Cohort-3.0-DevOPs/07_class/01_notes/06_docker-compose_network.md

-Great observation — and you're absolutely right!
-Let me break it down for you clearly:

----

 ### ✅ When you're **using Docker CLI (manual setup)**:
 You have to **explicitly create and connect containers to a shared Docker network**, like: